CBR, VBR, and ABR are different ways for an encoder to spend bitrate across an audio or video file.

 Is VBR better than CBR?

-Often, yes for quality and efficiency, but CBR can be better when predictable bandwidth or strict compatibility matters.
+Often, yes for quality and efficiency.
+CBR can still be better when fixed bandwidth, older compatibility, or simple delivery is the main requirement.